-Most recently, Karla performed in a concert called Sopranos Slay with 7 other sopranos for the Coalition for African Americans in the Arts.
+In the last few years Karla performed in a concert called Sopranos Slay with 7 other sopranos for the Coalition for African Americans in the Arts.
 This was her second performance with them.
 She also joined the Livefor1 Ministry, lead by Tenor, Javier Gonzalez, which strives to use music to raise awareness of the plight of the Syrian refugees in the efforts to raise funds to bring them to safety and share the individual stories of the affected families.
 Karla has also performed with the Voices of Inspiration, directed by Nolan Williams, in a concert featuring Andrea Bocelli, for the Susan G. Komen Race for the Cure with recording artist, Matt Goss on several occasions, at the Supreme Courthouse, and many performances at the Kennedy Center, most notable is the performance for the 28th Annual Nancy Hanks Lecture on Arts and Public Policy featuring Norman Lear as lecturer, and Grammy Award Winner and Actor, Common.

 In November of 2014 Karla had the wonderful privilege to perform at the Anderson House in Washington, D.C. for the Children’s Gala held by the Chiari & Syringomyelia Foundation.
 That year also saw Karla performing concerts in West Virginia, Cape Cod, and New Jersey, as well as giving 2 performances for the Columbia Union, a request by General Conference President, Ted Wilson to sing for Annual Council, an annual Christmas Concert at Hagerstown SDA Church, a concert for the Cambridge SDA Church in Cambridge, MD, and many other local church concerts.